 Chris Guillebeau is about as reputable as they get.
 His side-hustle school is free and brimming with actionable ideas.
 You can stop right there and still come away having learnt a bunch.

 If you’re keen to take your education even further, check out his books.

 A side hustle isn’t just nice, it’s necessary. —Chris Guillebeau

-Whether you’re looking for an eco-friendly way to earn more money or not, it’s time to get hustlin’.
+Whether you’re looking for an eco-friendly way to earn more money (go you!) or you just wanna earn more money already, it’s time to get hustlin’.